Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 The `init-esphome` script creates project folders, ready set-up to perform professional IOT node development, using the ESPHome component software framework, inside a tailored Visual Studio Code environment, on Debian-style Linux systems.
 The `install-init-esphome.sh` script downloads and installs the `init-esphome` command.

 ### Prerequisites
-The version of Python needed to run ESPHome changes over time.
+The version of Python needed to run ESPHome may change over time.
 Check the installation guide to see which specific Python version you'll need to run ESPHome.
 ([https://esphome.io/guides/installing_esphome#linux)](https://esphome.io/guides/installing_esphome#linux))

 At the time of writing, ESPHome required Python3 version 3.10.